creazydev/creazydev.github.io/README.md

 * ReactJS 17.0.1

 ## Inspiration
-The theme was inspired by [a link](https://codepen.io/bumbeishvili/pen/mELrdX) and the slider by [a link](https://youtu.be/3ax9TW2c2bY)
+The theme was inspired by [mELrdX](https://codepen.io/bumbeishvili/pen/mELrdX) and the slider by [Ihatetomatoes](https://youtu.be/3ax9TW2c2bY)